 ‘I had to make several trips to the music library to build up my Vivaldi collection.’

 ‘No. I’m not. ……… You’re probably wondering what my cat was called.
-His name was Dave and he was black with a discrete patch of white under his chin.
+His name was Dave.
+He was black with a discrete patch of white under his chin.
 Forget T. S. Eliot!
 Dave is a proper name for a cat, don’t you think?’

 Promise agrees Dave is a great name for a cat, much better than Skimbleshanks or Macavity, and definitely better than Shaun or Simon.
-She knows people apparently that have called their cats Shaun and Simon.
+Apparently, she knows people that have called their cats Shaun and Simon.

-‘Another favourite of Dave’s was the Largo from Winter from The Four Seasons.
-He would stretch out in front of the fire and roll over, wanting his tummy rubbed.’
+‘Another favourite of Dave’s was Largo from Winter from The Four Seasons.
+He would stretch out in front of the fire and roll over to have his tummy rubbed.’

 ‘A bit like you then.
 Except it’s not really your tummy you want rubbed, is it?’